 This peanut butter playdough is super easy to make and smells divine!
 Plus, it doesn’t use any unhealthy ingredients.
 It’s made with a refined sugar-free sweetener, healthy flour, and natural peanut butter.

-First, in a mixing bowl, add 1 cup of peanut butter and maple syrup together.
+- First, in a mixing bowl, add 1 cup of peanut butter and maple syrup together.
 You can microwave the ingredients into a microwave-safe bowl for 30 seconds if your peanut butter is a bit dry.

+- Now, add the dry ingredients gradually, stirring after each addition of oat flour.
+The best is to start by adding 1/2 cup and stir, then add the remaining 1/4 cup while kneading the dough by hand to gather the ingredients together.
 Since oat flour is high in fiber, it absorbs the moisture in the playdough with time.
 If the dough is too wet, wait for a few minutes before adding more flour because the flour will absorb the moisture gradually.
+If too dry, add 1 teaspoon or 2 of vegetable oil.

 This is the best playdough to play pretend to be a baker.
 My kids shaped cookies with the dough, using plastic forks to shape crosses on top of the dough or cookie cutters.
+Provide any baking tools to the kids to have fun with this edible peanut butter playdough recipe like:

 - Rolling pin